Guy Martin: Legal issues

 By late-2011, Martin had accrued 21 penalty points on his standard UK driving licence, having been caught speeding several times in his Ford Transit van.
 He avoided a driving ban when on 18 points, being given another three in lieu of a ban, after the judge showed leniency due to the effect it would have on his livelihood, had he lost it.
 After a period of "driving like a saint" he was expecting to have regained a clean record by April 2015.

-Following claims made in his 7 April 2015 Sunday Times review of the Aston Martin Vanquish, in which he recounted testing the car on an early morning lap of the TT course, police opened an investigation.
+Following claims made in his 7 April 2015 Sunday Times review of the Aston Martin Vanquish, in which he recounted testing the car on an early morning lap of the Isle of Man TT course, police opened an investigation.
 Driving almost the full length of the TT course (joining at Quarterbridge garage and finishing at Governor's Bridge), he said he was impressed at how fast it really was, reaching 180 mph down Sulby Straight and becoming airborne at Ballacrye corner, resulting in "something like a 22-minute lap".
 On 27 May, police confirmed that after taking advice from the Attorney General's Chambers, they would be taking no further action, while reminding residents and visitors that "Where there is no upper speed limit, road users must at all times be aware that there is a fine line between what is fast and what is dangerous."
 A few days later in a radio interview, Martin repeated the claims, and stated he had not broken the law as he had only reached high speeds on derestricted roads (i.e., those with no upper speed limit).

-In November 2018, Martin appeared at Lincoln magistrates' court in relation to Irish documentation submitted as part of an application for a UK driving licence.
+In November 2018, Martin appeared at Lincoln magistrates' court in relation to Northern Irish documentation submitted as part of an application for a UK driving licence.
 The matter was escalated to Lincoln Crown Court as he pleaded not guilty, opting for a jury trial.
 After an initial hearing in December 2018, the matter was referred for trial in July 2019.

 Due to stand trial on 6 January 2020, in late-December 2019 the two charges were dropped, citing that Martin believed his licence from Northern Ireland was genuine, giving him a HGV-entitlement and that his autism made him "vulnerable enough for others to see him as an easy target" and that he "may well have been taken in by somebody".

+In April 2026, Martin received a six‑month driving ban after reaching 12 penalty points, following two speeding offences on his motorbike.